BLSQ/accessmod-app/README.md

 The project is meant to be deployed in a containerized environment, such as [Kubernetes](https://kubernetes.io/).

+The following environment variables should be provided at build time:

+- `RELEASE`: a release identifier, such as a Git tag (used for uploading source maps to Sentry)
+- `SENTRY_AUTH_TOKEN`: A valid Sentry authentication token
-The following environment variables should be provided both at build time and at run time:
+- The following environment variables should be provided at run time:

 - `NEXT_PUBLIC_GRAPHQL_ENDPOINT`: the URL of the OpenHexa GraphQL API
+- `NEXT_PUBLIC_RELEASE`: a release identifier used in-app (should be the same as `SENTRY_RELEASE`)
-- `NEXT_PUBLIC_RELEASE`: a release identifier used for Sentry (such as a Git tag) and displayed in the footer of the app.
-If none is provided, Sentry is not enabled
+- `SENTRY_RELEASE`: a release identifier used for Sentry (such as a Git tag)
 - `NEXT_PUBLIC_SENTRY_DSN`: the [Sentry](https://sentry.io/) DSN
-- `SENTRY_AUTH_TOKEN`: A valid Sentry authentication token

-For your convenience, if the `NEXT_PUBLIC_*` variables are provided at build time, they will be available at run time as well.
+If you use the provided `Dockerfile`, `NEXT_PUBLIC_RELEASE` and `SENTRY_RELEASE` are set for you if you provide `RELEASE` at build time.

 ## Local development